software-allies/cap-authentication/README.md

 ---

-##Exposed Methods
+## Exposed Methods

 This method returns a Boolean value with the value isLoggedIn

 ```isAuthenticated()```

 Receive a credentials interface

 ```login(values: CredentialsInterface)```

-if is a login success set the token and isLoggedIn in localstorage and variable isLoggedIn as true.
+If is a login success set the token and isLoggedIn in localstorage and variable isLoggedIn as true.

 ``` (email: string and password: string) ```

 Remove token and isLoggedIn from localStorage and the variable isLoggedIn set to false.

 ``` logout(): void ```

 ---

 ## Component Selectors

-each component refers to selectors
+Each component refers to selectors.

 auth-app-login